civictechdc/repower-dmv/README.md

 The content environment is deployed from the `cms-content-updates` branch and changes made in the content environment are committed to the `cms-content-updates` branch.
 When new changes are committed they will trigger a new deployment and after a few minutes the changes will be visible in the application.

-The Decap-CMS config file used for the content environment is [app/content/content-config.yml](./app/content/content-config.yml).
+The Decap-CMS backend is configured in [app/content/content-backend.yml](./app/content/content-backend.yml).

 #### CMS in Local Development